jboulanger/Analysis-of-Microscopy-Images-in-Python/README.md

         ```
 	Note that to export the current environment to an yml file use: ```conda env export > environment.yml```

-- Download the code using git or [here](https://github.com/jboulanger/Analysis-of-Microscopy-Images-in-Python/archive/refs/heads/main.zip)
+- Download the code using git or directly [here](https://github.com/jboulanger/Analysis-of-Microscopy-Images-in-Python/archive/refs/heads/main.zip)

 - We can run the examples in a jupyter notebook in the browser as well.
 Open the anaconda prompt, go to the directory where the notebooks are saved by typing  ```cd path_to_the_folder```  and then launch the notebook with ```jupyter notebook``` .

 ## Content